POCONO WHITEWATER

 Black River or Hudson River, NY

 Take a whitewater rafting trip on the Hudson River, about 15 miles and 4-6 hours long with Class III to IV plus whitewater rapids.
 An on-river snack and wetsuits are included.
-Ages 7 and up are able to participate from Memorial Day through October.
+Ages 7 and up are able to participate through October.

 The Black River Canyon near Watertown is much more adventurous: narrow canyon walls force the river through passageways where boulders and ledges turn the fast-moving currents into Class III and IV whitewater.
 Spend 2-3 hours on the river.
 Snacks and beverages provided on the river.
 Must be 13 to raft.